justhafta-g/wordpress_deployment_project/ansible_wp_stack/README.md

 Dependencies
 ------------

-There are no any dependencies you need to wary about
+There are no any dependencies you need to worry about

 Run
 ----------------
-Befor run wp_deploy.yml need to set: wp_db_host_ip (private ip of database), and set ansible_hosts ip.
+Before you run wp_deploy.yml need to set: wp_db_host_ip (private ip of database), and set ansible_hosts ip.
-For use wordpress deployment role just run wp_deploy.yml playbook.
+For wordpress deployment role just run wp_deploy.yml playbook.

 License